-Late assignments will be penalized one letter grade per class day unless an extension has already been approved.
+Late assignments will be penalized one letter grade per work day unless an extension has already been approved.
 Extensions must be requested at least one week prior to the due date and must be for a suitable reason.
-Lateness will be assessed based on the timestamp on the submission.
+Lateness will be assessed based on the timestamp on Moodle.